kraken-tech/django-integrity/CONTRIBUTING.md

 ### Creating a virtual environment

-Ensure one of the above Pythons is installed and used by the `python` executable:
+Ensure one of the supported Pythons (see README) is installed and used by the `python` executable:

 ```sh
 python --version